 Say you've set a goal to HAVE a successful coaching practice (whatever that may look like to you).
 Or to develop a really important and profitable Coaching Niche.

-To achieve that, you will have to DO certain things, take certain steps, such as Choosing The Right Life Coach Training and learning the skills of both Social and Local Networking.
+To achieve that, you will have to DO certain things, take certain steps, such as Choosing The Right Life Coach Training Course and learning the skills of both Social and Local Networking.

 And if administration is not one of your strong points, you will need to BE someone who is willing to outsource.